ChemicalWonders/rshell/README.md

 * When you put option flags in certain areas, it will work, but does not give desired output
 * path name is output on the top when you use a different directory.

+###RSHELL with piping: Bugs
+* sometimes you need to press enter once to regain the shell
+* Spacing is not always correct.
+* Some built in commands don't always work, i.e. history.